KeithIMyers/chromiumos-docs/dbus_best_practices.md

 If your process exports method calls, make sure you always send replies or errors by running the `dbus::ExportedObject::ResponseSender` passed to your method callback.

+## Use D-Bus error replies when appropriate

+D-Bus contains the concept of an _error reply_.
+This is a subtype of a normal reply that is used to report errors.
+Chrome's bindings implement error replies via the `dbus::ErrorResponse` class.

+When reporting a simple failure in response to a method call, it's often best to send an error reply instead of sending a normal reply containing a boolean `success` argument or a protocol buffer with a `success` field.
+If errors are reported within normal replies, callers need to implement error handling at multiple levels:

+*   When a normal reply is received, the `success` arg needs to be inspected.
+*   Error replies will still be received if the method call failed at the bus level, e.g. due to the receiver being unresponsive or not exporting the called method.

+More-structured error reporting may still be needed in some cases, e.g. when error codes are returned, but note that D-Bus error replies also contain names that can be used to distinguish between different types of errors.

 ## Configure permissions correctly.